 The XCOSA Bike Park, Voortrekker Monument caters for all level riders and especially for mountain bikers needing typical XCO-type exposure for preparation.
 There are currently 6 color coded tracks, offering increasing physical and technical demand.
 Tracks are also rated with the new BSF grading system, indicating “B”ike impact, “S”kills requirements and “F”itness demands of each part of the route.
-A pump track and routes for long rides (in excess of 2 hours).
+The various routes can also easily be linked together for long rides (in excess of 2 hours).
 Formal XCO simulation training sessions take place on a weekly bases - just contact us for detail - these sessions range from conditioning sessions to skills sessions and more …

 All tracks are designed and build with XCO development in mind.
 XCO, being the only mountain bike Olympic discipline, is pivotal to mountain bike development at large.
 Hence, in addition to offering a mere riding facility, we have also developed a high tech high touch performance laboratory, applying the latest technology for performance development.
-XCOSA in alliance with ProVision, Unstoppable Fit and Fulvic Health cater for all levels of mountain bike performance conditioning, from functional fitness to mind coaching and nutrition – and the XCOSA Bike Park, Voortrekker Monument is perfectly suited as conditioning simulator.
+XCOSA caters for all levels of mountain bike performance conditioning, from functional fitness to mind coaching and nutrition – and the XCOSA Bike Park, Voortrekker Monument is perfectly suited as conditioning simulator.
 The crux is to ensure a facility that accommodates all levels of participation, from recreational use to top performing athlete conditioning.

 Safety is always a concern as it can never be guaranteed, and we encourage riders to always be vigilant.
 We work closely with the Head of Safety at Voortrekker Monument.
-Since our 1st safety incident in March 2015 Voortrekker Monument has introduced a number of measures – from daily vehicle fence patrols to daily foot patrols by guards and dogs.
-Add to that patrols on horseback, on mountain bike, and many other planned interventions, all contributing to the fact that we have not had a single mountain bike incident for a year.
+Since our 1st safety incident in March 2015 Voortrekker Monument has introduced a number of measures – from daily vehicle fence patrols to daily foot patrols by guards and dogs, patrols on horseback, on mountain bike, and many other planned interventions, all contributing to the fact that XCOSA Bike Park is one of the safest riding venues around.